LiuChXX/learning-based-mppi/README.md

 # learning-based-mppi
-This repo presents a hand-made Python implementation of the learning-based model predictive path integral (MPPI) algorithm introduced in [Information Theoretic MPC for Model-Based Reinforcement Learning](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7989202) over [Gymnasium task Cart-Pole-v1](https://gymnasium.farama.org/environments/classic_control/cart_pole/).
-A dynamic network is developed to approximate the system dynamics, and is incorporated into the MPPI algorithm. **Two version of the MPPI implementation** are offered:
+This repo provides a hand-made Python implementation of the learning-based model predictive path integral (MPPI) algorithm introduced in [Information Theoretic MPC for Model-Based Reinforcement Learning](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7989202).
+A dynamic network is developed to approximate the system dynamics and is incorporated into the MPPI online planner.
+For the MPPI planner, **two implementation versions** are provided:
 * A conventional version that accurately reflects the algorithm but involves longer computational time.
 * A GPU-accelerated version that accelerate rollout through parallel computation, which is recommended.

 The flexible and easily configurable code framework facilitates easy setup and further improvement.
+The algorithm is trained and evaluated on a cart-pole swing up task [Gymnasium task Cart-Pole-v1](https://gymnasium.farama.org/environments/classic_control/cart_pole/).

 ## Installation